nimmis/docker-apache-php5/README.md

 This is docker images of Ubuntu 14.04 LTS with apache2 and php5/composer

-To access site contents from utside the container you should map /var/www/html
+To access site contents from outside the container you should map /var/www/html

 Includes composer for easy download of php libraries